Does God exist creating, bringing order and goodness and beauty out of chaos?

 Don't ask theologians or become entangled in illusions and delusions, long-winded metaphysical splits/spit;-) of religious thinking.
 Even some Quakers in the U.S. and Britain have been adopting Augustinian untruths about young humans!

-Let us, instead, realize,each baby as a gift from the Light?
+Let us, instead, realize each baby is a gift from the Light.

 Human beings at birth are neither divine nor depraved.
 A baby is a natural offspring of a primate species.
-But uniquely (probably unlike any other species of life,a human being has the potential to grow spiritually--to relate to her Creator, and to create, bring newness and improvements into existence since she has been created with a sense of morality and transcencence.
+Uniquely, she has the potential to grow spiritually--to seek the Good, the True, the Just...and to create herself and bring newness and improvements into existence.
+Human primates have been created with a sense of morality and transcencence.

 But a little later, when she got hungry, wow, what lungs and what a puckered face she suddenly developed!